Top 20 BEST Valorant Skins [2023]

 BlastX Skin Pack

 The price of the unique BlastX bundle is between the Ultra and the Premium tier weapons.
 The whole bundle will cost you 8,700 VP, while the melee will cost you 3,350 VP.
-If you want only one weapon from the bundle, then it will cost you 2,175 VP.
+If you want only one weapon from the bundle, it will cost you 2,175 VP.

 14. Ruination